 If, the next time the show is on the air, 32 percent are tuned in, you have a total of 25 + 32 = 57, and so on through the campaign.
 The word "gross" reflects that the calculation double-counts (actually multiple-counts) the audience; that is to say, it is possible to reach a percentage higher than 100.

-Media planners calculate total Reach, average Frequency, and GRPs as part of the planning of a campaign.
-The goal is to obtain the highest possible GRPs at the lowest possible cost, while remaining focused on the target market.
+Media planners calculate total Reach-Advertising, average Frequency-Advertising, and GRPs as part of the planning of a campaign.
+The goal is to obtain the highest possible GRPs at the lowest possible cost, while remaining focused on the same target market.
 After the campaign, you can calculate actual Reach x Frequency = GRPs to produce a permanent record.

 By itself, it provides no analysis – for example, it provides no evaluation of an outlet's credibility with the audience.
-It is important not to make this metric do more than it is meant to do.
+It counts each outlet in terms of total circulation, listenership, viewership, etc.